Explicit Feature Interaction-aware Graph Neural Networks: Experiments

 \subsection{Experimental Setup}

+We implemented the proposed EFI-GNN and joint-learning methods using PyTorch \cite{paszke2019pytorch} and PyTorch Geometric \cite{matthias2019fast}.
+We trained the EFI-GNN, GCN, and GCNII models on an NVIDIA GTX 1080ti with 12GB VRAM, while the remaining models, namely GAT, GATv2, and ASDGN, were trained on an NVIDIA A100 with 80GB VRAM.
+Training the GAT, GATv2, and ASDGN models on the GTX 1080ti for the ogbn-mag dataset is infeasible due to their high memory usage.
+Specifically, our PyTorch Geometric implementations of these models require 30GB, 42GB, and 18GB of VRAM, respectively.

-We implemented the proposed EFI-GNN and the joint learning method using PyTorch \cite{paszke2019pytorch} and PyTorch Geometric \cite{matthias2019fast}.
-We use L2 penalty and Dropout \cite{srivastava2014dropout} for all datasets.
-Especially, we use Batch Normalization \cite{ioffe2015batch} for PubMed, ogbn-arxiv and ogbn-mag additionally.
-For the fast approximation, we train the model with Residual Connections \cite{he2016deep} on PubMed.
-For Cora, CiteSeer and PubMed, we optimize the other hyper-parameters such as learning rate using the greedy search algorithm.
-Only the validation data was used for hyper-parameter optimization.
-For a fair comparison, we used the same model structure and hyper-parameter setting on ogbn-arxiv and ogbn-mag across all models.
-The model has trained over 200 epochs on Cora, CiteSeer, and PubMed, and 1000 epochs on ogbn-arxiv and ogbn-mag.
-We use Cross-Entropy as the loss function and optimize the trainable parameters using Adam optimizer.
+For all experiments, L2 penalty and dropout are applied \cite{srivastava2014dropout}.
+For the PubMed, ogbn-arxiv, and ogbn-mag, batch normalization \cite{ioffe2015batch} is used.
+To expedite the approximation speed of the models on PubMed, the residual connection \cite{he2016deep} is employed.
+We optimize hyperparameters, including learning rate and number of units for the Cora, CiteSeer, PubMed, Amazon, and Actor, using grid search.
+For a fair comparison, we use the same model structure and hyperparameters for ogbn-arxiv and ogbn-mag.
+All experimental models were trained 200 epochs for Cora, CiteSeer, and PubMed, while they were trained 1000 epochs for the ogbn-arxiv and ogbn-mag.
+Cross entropy is used as the loss function, and trainable parameters are optimized with Adam optimizer.
+Table~\ref{tbl:hparam1} shows the hyperparameter settings for experimental datasets.